zacherytcox/stelligent-u/01-cloudformation/README.md

 succeed?
 If not, describe how you would _identify_ the problem, and resolve it yourself.

+>Did not succeed.
+You can view the "events" for the inital Cloudformation stack and see that the latest event states the reason for the deletion failure.
+For fixing it, I would need to delete the Cloudformation stack that the initial Cloudformation stack has a dependancy on.

 ### Retrospective 1.2

 #### Task: Policy Tester

 Show how to use the IAM policy tester to demonstrate that the user cannot perform 'Put' actions on any S3 buckets.

+> IAM service has an IAM Policy Simulator GUI, which allows the user to select the AWS Services and actions an IAM Policy will contain and run a simulation against a specified AWS resource.
+In this case, you would select S3 and "PutObject" action and specify any S3 bucket within the AWS Account under "Simulation Resource" field.
+Once all of the fields are set, you can select the "Run Simulation" button at the top of the page.

 #### Task: SSM Parameter Store